Criminology and Criminal Justice PhD

 Amount of Course Work

 Sixty post-baccalaureate hours of graduate work are required for the Ph.D.
 More than half of these hours must be completed in residence.
-A minimum of six credit hours of dissertation research (CRIMIN 7499) are required.
+A minimum of six credit hours of dissertation research (CRIMIN 7499) is required.
 Students may enroll for dissertation credits (CRIMIN 7499) only when all other degree requirements have been completed.

-Required Courses | ||
+Required Courses | 24 | |

 CRIMIN 5415 | Foundations of Criminological Theory | 3 |